rugbyprof/4443-2D-PyGame/Assignments/P02.0/ProjectRequirements.md

 ### Levels

 Ok, so now you have a level or two and your player sprite can run around jumping from platform to platform.
 What do we do now?
-Add objects to your level in a minimum of two categories: 1) Objects that score points for the player when he/she collides with them, 2) objects that kill or injure the player.
+You need to add objects to each level using a minimum of two categories: 1) Objects that score points for the player when he/she collides with them, 2) objects that kill or injure the player.

 That is a loaded paragraph above.
 Scoring points, pretty trivial.
 Create a sprite group and when a collision happens add to players score ... score :thinking: Wait!
 I need to track a score!
+I also need to remember my score when transitioning between levels.

-And don't forget objects that kill or injure the player ... hmmmm :thinking:
+And don't forget objects that kill or injure the player ... hmmmm :thinking: should produce some kind of animated effect.
+The easy solution is to slow down a player, but the better solution is to slow down a player and add some animation effect showing depleted power.

+Which reminds me: **power bar!!** Just kidding.
+But it would be cool to show a players remaining life.

+### Splash Screen, Menu Screen, and Game Over

+**Splash Screen**

+This screen shows when your game is starting.
+It should show a logo, and the name of your game.
+A loading bar would be cool, but is not mandatory.

+**Menu Screen**

+With respect to this being the last week, and little time to be frivolous, I will say that the "menu" screen will simply have a button OR animated "start game" text box.
+When I say animated, I simply mean that when the mouse hovers over it, it changes its color or drops a shadow, or something.

+**Game Over**

+This screen will say ....
+"Game Over" :roll_eyes: and show the players score.
+Keeping a high score between games would be a cool extra credit addition.

+## Deliverables

+- To be discussed at 1230 on Tuesday.